 Well, here are a few facts about battery chargers, and you can then make up your own mind as to what sort of battery charger you think is best for charging up your batteries.

 The standard automotive battery chargers that most of us know and own are what we call (linear) constant voltage chargers.
 In simple terms what this means is as the battery is charging the voltage slowly rises, and as the voltage rises the current (amps) that the charger is putting into the battery starts to drop off, and keeps falling until the battery voltage is up around 14 volts or so, at this point the amps going in has now dropped off to almost nothing and the battery is deemed to be 'charged' but they are NOT really fully charged, and also this process can take a very long time because of the constantly reducing current input.
-On the other hand these chargers when left connected to a battery for too long can, and often do damage the battery
+On the other hand these chargers when left connected to a battery for too long can, and often do, overcharge and damage the battery.

 Now with the newer Smart multi stage chargers, these are a much different animal, and they do cost a bit more, but what they can achieve is well worth the extra money in most cases, and are good value if you value your batteries, the first big advantage is that they do fully charge a battery, and fast too, and at the same time they do it safely, giving the battery what it needs, when it needs it.

 Now in contrast to the auto (constant voltage) charger, these smart chargers do multi stage charging, a smart 3 or more stage charger are usually sized to the battery bank it has to charge, all battery chargers should be sized for the job, too big or too small and they won't do their job very well, and can in most cases kill the batteries over time.